AbdallahHemdan/FirstToSolve/README.md

 </div>

 ---
-# 🥇 A4A
+# 🥇 FirstToSolve
 ### 🔎 What is ```FirstToSolve``` ❔❕
 --------------------------------
-**A4A** is a competitive programming website to manage competitive programming <br> regular activities, It is maintained by a group of competitive programmers from FECU to help competitive programmer to train for problems from different topic and compete with each other to get maximum benefit from the training.
+**FirstToSolve** is a competitive programming website to manage competitive programming <br> regular activities, It is maintained by a group of competitive programmers from FECU to help competitive programmer to train for problems from different topic and compete with each other to get maximum benefit from the training.

 **We aren't a real judge**, actually we are a virtual judge not a real judge, we grab problems from other regular online judges like CodeForces, HackerRank, UVA, SPOJ .. etc and simulate submissions to other online judges and provide the user with the verdict besides adding more additional features like __Creating Contests, Groups, Teams and Organizations, Writing blogs and share it with CP community.__